newtonmunene99/mpesa-api/README.md

 3. Commit your changes: `git commit -m 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request.

-## Disclaimer

-**Please note that the Mpesa certificate included is not for production use and should not be used for whatever reason other than testing.
-Obtain your own from Safaricom.
-I would also like to point out that it does not belong to me or to my organization and I am not liable for any actions taken using it.**

 ## Credits